arpit456jain/Getting-Started-with-open-source/README.md

  <img width="50%" align="center"  src="pullorigin.png"><br><br>

- <li> make a new branch and made the changes , then commit them. make sure to commit to the new branch <b>never commit in master branch<b> </li>
+ <li> make a new branch and then make the changes , then commit them. make sure to commit to the new branch <br>
+ <b>Never commit in master branch</b> </li>

  ```
  git checkout -b new_branch_name
  git add -A
  git commit -a -m "message"
  ```
- <li>After commiting your chnanges on your local host you have to push that changes to GitHub , make sure you push the new branch </li>
+ <li>After commiting your changes on your local host you have to push that changes to GitHub , make sure you push the new branch </li>

  ```
 git push origin new_branch_name